Battle of al-Qadisiyyah: Sasanian army

 The Persian army reached Qadisiyyah in July 636 and established their highly fortified camps on the eastern bank of the Ateeq river.
 There was a bridge over the Ateeq river, the only crossing to the main Sasanian camps, although they had boats available in reserve to cross the river.

 The Sasanian Persian army, about 60,000 strong, fell into three main categories, infantry, heavy cavalry, and the Elephant corps.
 The Elephant corps was also known as the Indian corps, for the elephants were trained and brought from Persian provinces in India.
-On 16 November 636, the Sasanian army crossed over the west bank of Ateeq, and Rostam deployed his 45,000 infantry in four divisions, each about 150 meters apart from the other.
+On 16 November 636, the Sasanian army crossed over the west bank of Ateeq, and Rustam deployed his 45,000 infantry in four divisions, each about 150 meters apart from the other.
 15,000 cavalry were divided among four divisions to be used as a reserve for counter-attack and offensives.
 At Qadisiyyah, about 33 elephants were present, eight with each of the four divisions of the army.
 The battle front was about 4 km long.

 The Sasanian Persians' right wing was commanded by Hormuzan, the right centre by Jalinus, the rear guard by Piruzan, and the left wing by Mihran.
-Rostam himself was stationed at an elevated seat, shaded by a canopy, near the west bank of the river and behind the right centre, where he enjoyed a wide view of the battlefield.
+Rustam himself was stationed at an elevated seat, shaded by a canopy, near the west bank of the river and behind the right centre, where he enjoyed a wide view of the battlefield.
 By his side waved the Derafsh-e-Kāveyān (in Persian: درفش کاویان, the 'flag of Kāveh'), the standard of the Sasanian Persians.
-Rostam placed men at certain intervals between the battlefield and the Sasanian capital, Ctesiphon, to transmit information.
+Rustam placed men at certain intervals between the battlefield and the Sasanian capital, Ctesiphon, to transmit information.